Run-time Theme Switching Approaches

 }

-The theme switching method above could be executed for example based on the user’s domain in a multi-tenant application, user preferences stored in a database, or by an event listener on a component that allows the user to choose a theme, manually.
+The theme switching method above could be executed based on the user’s domain in a multi-tenant application, calling user preferences stored in a database, or by an event listener on a component that allows the user to choose a theme.

-Themes with custom dark and light variants can automatically apply them based on the user’s OS or browser settings, so that users with dark or light mode applied in their system get the corresponding variant without having to manually switch to it in the application.
-This is done through a CSS media query:
+Themes with custom dark and light variants can apply them based on the user’s operating system or browser settings.
+This allows users with dark or light mode set in their system to get the corresponding variant without having to switch to it in the application.
+This is done through a CSS media query like so:

 /* Light scheme applied by default: */